wilfwilson/recog/README.md

 startup script.

-Recompiling the documentation is possible by the command `gap makedoc.g` in the recog directory.
-But this should not be necessary.
+Recompiling the documentation is possible by the command `gap makedoc.g` in the recog directory, but this should not be necessary.

 ## Feedback and support